 Multi-Office and Regional Accounting Firms (50+ Staff)

 Larger firms should treat the WISP as the top-level governance document in a suite of security policies, supported by separate policies for remote access, acceptable use, vendor management, and change control.
 This tier also benefits most from third-party security validation — either a formal penetration test or a NIST CSF-based gap assessment — to confirm that documented controls are operating as described.
 A WISP that says controls exist but hasn't been tested offers little actual assurance.
-Consult our cyber risk management guide for a framework to prioritize investments at this scale.
+For broader security strategy guidance, see our accounting and CPA cybersecurity solutions.

 Related Tax Security Resources